 - Wearing ill-fitting and shoes that do not properly support your feet.
 If your shoes do not support your feet properly or are too tight this can position your feet in a way that can put more pressure on key ligaments in your feet and cause damage and injuries such as plantar fasciitis.

-- Biomechanical imbalances can cause unnatural load that can exert pressure and create small shocks on the plantar fascia which overtime can damage it and cause plantar fascia.
+- Bio-mechanical imbalances can cause unnatural load that can exert pressure and creates small shocks on the plantar fascia ligament which over time can damage it and cause plantar fascia.
 The most common form of biomechanical imbalance that can cause plantar fasciitis is excessive pronation.

 Standing for long periods of time can cause pressure to build up underneath your heel and arch.
 This pressure can cause damage to your foot.
 Also walking and running for long periods on hard surfaces can also have the same effect.
-If you are required to stand for long period for example you work as a bartender wearing gel insoles can help.
-Gel can help to spread pressure underneath your feet and prevent this pressure from damaging your feet.
+If you are required to stand for a long period, for example, you work as a bartender wearing gel insoles can help.
+The gel can help to spread pressure underneath your feet and prevent this pressure from damaging your feet.

 One of the best ways to treat plantar fasciitis or prevent yourself from even getting it is to wear a pair of insoles.

 Insoles will help to protect, support and take the strain off your feet and allow your feet to make a full recovery.
 There are many different insoles that you can buy including: